 F-Amp is Falcon’s version of a pixel amp or null buffer, but like Kleenex it has become a generic term to refer to pixel amps.
 A pixel amp is a small weatherproof circuit, often in the similar casing as a square pixel, that is used to amplify a pixel signal between two props.
 When daisy-chaining props- pixel data can generally only travel about 15′ between pixels (this is a rule of thumb and varies wildly).
 A Pixel Amp every 15-20′ insures the data will get to the next pixel.
 These often replace “Null Pixels”, and unlike null pixels do not need to be accounted for in display design as they don’t consume data while amplifying the digital signal.

 This can be “mega tree” size, but consists of pixel strips either mounted to a wall, or hanging down from a wall, in a tree-like shape.
-A flat tree can have a pixel density that supports matrix-like displays, similar to a mega tree, but is generally not rounded, and is not free-standing like a mega tree.
+A flat tree can have a pixel density that supports matrix-like displays, similar to a mega tree (defined below), but is generally not rounded, and is not free-standing like a mega tree.

 FPP, originally Falcon Pi Player, is show-runner/player software that runs on SBCs (Single Board Computers) such as the Raspberry Pi and BeagleBone.
 It stores sequence and media files that can be assembled into playlists, which can then be scheduled to run at specific times/dates.
 It sends DMX, E1.31, or DDP data to controllers to “play” lighting effects based on the sequence, and provides audio and/or video output for those sequences.
 It is also integrated into some controllers, such as Kulp’s, providing full controller management capabilities as-well.
 It is currently the preferred method of running pixel-based shows.

-A “master” controller is the primary controller that runs a light show.
-The master controller sends synchronization data to any secondary/remote controllers to keep everything running together via a WIFI and/or wired network.
-The Master controller may or may not run pixels itself- it may just be used for audio or to manage the other controllers.
+A “Master” or (more P.C.)
+Show Runner controller is the primary controller (usually running FPP) that runs a light show.
+The Show Runner holds the playlists and scheduler, and sends synchronization data to any secondary/remote controllers to keep everything running together via a WIFI and/or wired network.
+The Show Runner may or may not run pixels itself- it may just be used for audio or to manage the other controllers.

 This is simply a pixel that is not used as part of the display.
 More specifically- it often refers to a pixel that is being used just to increase the transmission distance between other pixels while daisy-chaining props or other display elements.
 Normally pixel data can only travel around 15′ reliably between pixels.
 (This is just a rule of thumb, and varies wildly.)
 For runs longer than that- one or more Null Pixels can be used to help bridge the distance.
 Null pixels need to be accounted for in show design- as they still consume data, and generally need to be set to remain dark.
 They can be coated or covered too, but will still be accounted for in the pixel count.
 These have largely been replaced with F-Amps (Pixel Amps).